Penaz91/opencallerdb/docs/Database.md

 ### Federated Cache

 A table to use as a result cache.
-This table may be in memory.
+This table may be in memory, depending on the implementation.

 | Field                 | Type        | Flags              | Description                                                             |
 | --------------------- | ----------- | ------------------ | ----------------------------------------------------------------------- |